Rezal Hassan

-Rezal Hassan (born 14 February 1975) is a retired Singaporean football goalkeeper.
+Mohamed Rezal bin Hassan (born 14 February 1975) is a retired Singaporean football goalkeeper.
 He played for the Singapore national team in the late-1990s and early-2000s, and was part of the Singapore team which won the regional AFF Championship in 1998.
 He is currently the goalkeeper coach for Singapore Premier League club Geylang International.

 Playing career

 Rezal was a member of the Tampines Rovers teams which won the S.League title in 2004 and 2005, and the Singapore Cup in 2002, 2004 and 2006.

 Rezal played in the Singapore national team's exhibition matches against Liverpool (2–0 defeat) and Manchester United (8–1 defeat) in 2001.

 Rezal is the all-time top highest appearances for SAFFC with 312.